michaelschwob/PrimePalindromes/README.md

 Algorithms in this repository were used to obtain results in:

 Venkat R., Schwob M.R., (2021).
 "Novel Sequences of Prime Palindromes in Various Bases." _International Journal of Advanced Research in Computer Science_, vol. 12:2.
-(To appear).

 ## Description of Each File